 Be Well is excited to announce the Healthy Gardening Series in partnership with UT Gardens.
 The goal of this series is to empower UT faculty and staff to take control of their nutritional intake Gardening can seem like an overwhelming task at first.
 However, with the help of professionals from UT Gardens UT Faculty and Staff will learn the basics skills necessary to easily grow fresh herbs, fruits, and vegetables at home.

 The following programs are free for University of Tennessee employees.
+Be Well sponsors the $35 registration fee.
 Pre-registration is required.
 Space is limited to 25 participants.

 Time: 1-3 PM